Xá Lợi Pagoda raids: Saigon

 Squads of Special Forces and combat police flattened the gates and smashed their way into the pagoda at around 00:20 on 21 August as Xá Lợi's brass gong was struck to signal the attack.
 Nhu's men were armed with pistols, submachine guns, carbines, shotguns, grenades and tear gas.
-The red-bereted Special Forces were joined by truckloads of steel-helmeted combat police in army camouflage uniforms.
-Two of Nhu's senior aides were seen outside Xá Lợi directing the operation, while Nhu and his wife, Madame Nhu, watched the action from a nearby tank.
-Monks and nuns who barricaded themselves behind wooden shields were attacked with rifle butts and bayonets.
-The sound of the pagoda's gong was largely masked by that of automatic weapons fire, exploding grenades, battering rams, shattering glass and human screaming.
-The military personnel shouted as they attacked, as did the occupants, in fear.
+The red-beret Special Forces were joined by truckloads of steel-helmet combat police in army camouflage uniforms.
+Two of Nhu's senior aides were seen outside Xá Lợi directing the operation, while Nhu and his wife Madame Nhu watched the action from a nearby tank.
+Monks and nuns who had barricaded themselves behind wooden shields were attacked with rifle butts and bayonets.
+The sound of the pagoda's gong was largely masked by that of automatic weapons fire, exploding grenades, battering rams, shattering glass and human screams.
+The military personnel shouted as they attacked, as did the occupants in fear.

 Tung's men charged forward in a V-shaped riot formation.
-According to Halberstam, "they pranced into the pagoda, looking something like a smart football team coming up to the line of scrimmage".
 In the end, it took around two hours to complete the raids because many of the occupants had entrenched themselves inside the various rooms in anticipation of the attacks and doors had to be unhinged to reach them.
 According to journalist Neil Sheehan, who was at the scene, "The raid on Xá Lợi, like those on the pagodas elsewhere in South Vietnam, was flawlessly executed.
-It reminded me of a scene from a movie of the French Resistance—the scene when the Gestapo arrive at the Resistance hideout in Paris."
-William Prochnau said that "Using the elite guard against the Buddhists was analogous to using Green Berets to put down Negro protests at home.
-It was outrageous."
+It reminded me of a scene from a movie of the French Resistance—the scene when the Gestapo arrive at the Resistance hideout in Paris".
+William Prochnau said "Using the elite guard against the Buddhists was analogous to using Green Berets to put down Negro protests at home.
+It was outrageous".